jfshields/Enc-2-Dec-/README.md

 Deep learning for unsecured lending payment behaviour prediction including RNN-2-MLP Enc-2-Dec, Enc-2-Dec+

 Enc-2-Dec+
 The Encoder-2-Decoder Plus (Enc-2-Dec+) is a two component sequence-to-sequence Deep Learning model comprised of an ‘encoder’ and a ‘decoder’.
-A full technical report can be provided on request.

 Each component performs a separate task.
 The encoder is RNN with two recursive elements, as seen in LSTM cells.
 It is stacked to a depth of five layers.
 The encoder receives the input sequence and converts it into a fixed length vector.
 This is passed to the decoder as the input to the first time-step.
 Additional connections are made with the final hidden and continuous states of the decoder to the first hidden and continuous states of the encoder.